-- 11.5 To develop and maintain new relationships with schools within reasonable commutable distance that are not currently taking advantage of the educational opportunities of Chichester Harbour. - 11.6 In partnership with the Friends of Chichester Harbour, to try and overcome any barriers to accessing the Education Service (e.g. transport, affordability, etc.). - 11.7 To encourage more winter school visits, for example, to engage pupils with the range of overwintering birds only present at that time of year. - 11.8 In partnership with the Friends of Chichester Harbour, to offer subsidised Get Afloat! trips on Solar Heritage to groups that would not otherwise be able to go out on the water.
+- 11.1 To deliver a curriculum-linked Chichester Harbour Education Service which provides staff and resources for visiting educational establishments. - 11.2 To develop and maintain new relationships with schools within reasonable commutable distance that are not currently taking advantage of the educational opportunities of Chichester Harbour. - 11.3 To deploy Education Staff to promote the Conservancy's key conservation and nature recovery messages. - 11.4 To deliver the Junior Conservancy programme, which enables children to understand the effect of coastal disturbance on wetland birds and then debate the issues in the Council's Chamber. - 11.5 To deliver a local outreach programme called Harbour Schools and a renewed focus on engagement with local schools. - 11.6 To improve access for all at Dell Quay, quay and to Fishbourne Meadows.
+At Fishbourne stream create cow-free fenced area for school and community groups to work safely. - 11.7 In partnership with the Friends of Chichester Harbour, to try and overcome any barriers to accessing the Education Service (e.g. transport, affordability, etc.). - 11.8 To encourage more winter school visits, for example, to engage pupils with the range of overwintering birds only present at that time of year. - 11.9 To provide education opportunities for special educational needs group.

-- 11.9 To engage with different water user groups (dinghy, racing, cruising, and powerboat, etc.) raising awareness about good environmental practice (sailing clubs, Chichester Harbour Federation, etc.) - 11.10 To provide education opportunities for special educational needs groups.
+- 11.10 To engage with different water user groups (dinghy, racing, cruising, and powerboat, etc.) raising awareness about good environmental practice (sailing clubs, Chichester Harbour Federation, etc.) - 11.11 To provide education opportunities for special educational needs groups.